jasmeetkaur1999/singers_voting_app/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/jasmeetkaur1999/singers_voting_app.git).

+This is a voting app.
+This app will put the singer with highest votes at top of the  list.
+In this project I used prebuilt tags of semantic ui library .
+Everytime user click on button Singer's vote will increse by one. if user click on singer's name it opens new page.

 ## Available Scripts